Deepak290701/StoryApp/Flow.md

-✅ Make the server with the help of the express.js.
+✅ Made the server with the help of the express.js.

-✅ Make the New Project in MongoDB Atlas and create a new cluster for that project.
+✅ Made the New Project in MongoDB Atlas and create a new cluster for that project.

-✅ Make the Config Folder and store all the Configuration Details in config.env file.
+✅ Made the Config Folder and store all the Configuration Details in config.env file.

 ✅ Connect to the Database using mongoose all the connection